controlplaneio/cp-jenkins/README.md

 ## Configuration

 Once Jenkins is up:
-1. Credentials need to be added to clone repositories via SSH
+1. Credentials for the `ssh-key-jenkins-bot` user need to be added to clone repositories via SSH
 1. In-process script approval is required to allow the initial DSL scripts

 ## Local Workflow